istio/istio.io/content/docs/setup/kubernetes/openshift/index.md

 keywords: [openshift]
 ---

-Follow these instructions to setup the Openshift cluster for Istio.
+To setup the Openshift cluster for Istio, follow these instructions:

 By default, OpenShift doesn't allow containers running with user ID 0.